jeremiah-sanville/PortfolioProjects/README.md

 ## About

 Hi, I'm an aspiring data analyst with a background of a bachelor's degree in psychology at the University of Southern Maine.
-During my study, I found that I loved to work with the data we found and make visualizations.
-Coupled with my love of data and past coding experience, when I found the Google Data Analytics Certification, I was highly interested.
-I learned a plethora of tools including SQL, R, PowerBI and Tableau and developed skills such as data cleaning, manipulation, analysis, and visualization.
-I've been eager in learning new tools and refining my skills ever since.
+During my academic journey, I discovered my affinity for working with data and transforming it into captivating visual representations.
+This realization, combined with my preexisting coding experience, ignited a deep interest when I came across the Google Data Analytics Certification.
+This comprehensive program equipped me with a diverse array of valuable tools, including SQL, R, PowerBI, and Tableau.
+Through this certification, I honed my abilities in data cleaning, manipulation, analysis, and visualization.
+The process has only intensified my eagerness to acquire new tools and refine my skills further.

 This is a repository to showcase my skills and projects in the data analytics and data science field.